Documentation

 Monitoring Active Workflows

-Want to see who's currently going through a gearcheck?
+Want to see who is currently going through a gearcheck?
 The active command gives you an overview of all in-progress workflows.

 /mod active